 Interest income from a financial asset is recognised using effective interest rate method.
 Interest income is included in other income in the statement of profit and loss.

-Rental Income
+Rental Income c) Property, Plant and Equipment

 Rental income arising from operating lease on investment properties is accounted for on a straight line basis over lease terms unless the receipts are structured to increase in line with expected general inflation to compensate for the expected inflationary cost increases and is included in the Statement of profit or loss due to its operating nature.